DeRuina/Starfolio/README.md

 ## Short Description

 This project is a FastAPI application that allows users to authenticate with GitHub using OAuth and fetch their starred repositories.
-The application provides a web interface for users to log in and view their starred repositories, as well as a command-line interface (CLI) for fetching the repositories programmatically.
+The application provides a web interface for users to log in and view their starred repositories, like a portfolio, hence Starfolio.
+Working as well through the command-line interface (CLI) for fetching the repositories programmatically.

 ## Instructions